section-engineering-education/engineering-education/content/articles/quarkus-configuration-profiles/index.md

 - [References](#references)

 ### Key takeaways
 Some points to be taken in by the end of the article follow up include:
 - What is Quarkus Configuration Profiles
 - Importance of configuration profiles
 - Some ways of setting up configuration profiles in Quarkus.
-These include setting the profiles in the 'application.properties' and 'YAML' files.
+These include setting the profiles in the `application.properties` and 'YAML' files.
 - Easily navigating between the profiles set during the development stages.

-### Pre-requisites
+### Prerequisites
 For one to follow up with the code examples and explanations given in the article, the following will be required:
 - Java Development Kit installed on the machine.
 The recommendation is the latest JDK in the market.
 JDK 17 is used for the article.
 - A good Java IDE.
 The recommendation is the latest version of the IntelliJ Ultimate edition.
-This choice is because it has the support of MicroProfile, among which Quarkus is one of them.
-For the article, IntelliJ version `2021.2.2` was used, as seen in the screenshot captured.
+This choice is because it supports MicroProfile, among which Quarkus is one of them.
+IntelliJ version `2021.2.2` was used for the article, as seen in the screenshot captured.
 - Familiar with databases.
 - A good internet connection.
 The internet is for fetching indexes for quick development.
 It will also be used in the generation of the project.